OHoussein/PetToGet/README.md

 ## :scroll: Description
-This a pet adoption app, built with Jetpack Compose (no more Android views anymore).
+This is a pet adoption app, built with Jetpack Compose (no Android views anymore).

 ## :bulb: Motivation and Context